-Working hard for a bonus that was promised to you by your employer but not paid is a frustrating, exasperating situation.
+Working hard for a bonus that was promised to you by your employer, but was not paid, is a frustrating experience.

 We understand the importance of bonuses and commission payment in the lives of people, regardless of their overall financial circumstances, and we work hard to ensure that anyone who is owed a bonus or commission receives the payment they are due.

 Contact us today for a no obligation chat about your legal standing around the bonus dispute you are involved in.

 A bonus dispute occurs when you make a complaint about the non-payment of a bonus or commission that was included in the contract given to you by your employer.